cagix/test-pandoc-lecture/lecture/03-test/test.md

 ## Images

 Figures (w/ caption) should be centered like in LaTeX.
-Inline images will appear as is.
+Inline images will appear as is (also like in LaTeX).

 ### Images with Caption